 - Download UUI: Download Universal USB Installer

-Note: For those who want to go a step further while creating a multiboot USB with multiple ISOs, check out YUMI – Your Universal Multiboot Installer, its successor, offering even more advanced USB boot capabilities.
+Note: For creating a multiboot USB with multiple ISOs on a single drive, check out YUMI - Your Universal Multiboot Installer, which offers even more advanced USB boot capabilities including dynamic ISO management without rebuilding the drive.

 USB Bootable Tool Comparison: UUI vs YUMI vs Rufus vs Ventoy